Places To Visit In North East India For Handicraft Shopping

 Visiting the northeast and wondering what to take back home?
-Here’s a guide to the handicrafts of North East India.
+Here’s a guide to the best places to visit in North East India for famous handicrafts.
 By Sarah Merchant

 Once known for the manufacture of guns, Arunachal Pradesh now produces a wide variety of hand-made goods.
 Handicrafts shopping in Arunachal Pradesh consists of carpets, wood carving, dolls, cane and bamboo and hand woven goods.
 It is also a haven for accessories lovers.

 Located in isolated splendour, the tribes of Arunachal Pradesh are divided into 3 major groups depending on their culture and handicrafts; the Buddhist tribes consist of the Sherdukpens and Monpas and also to some extent the Khowa.
 The Aka and Mijis comprise another group, while the Membas, Khambas, Khamtis and Singphos comprise the last group.
 Each tribe has a unique culture and their handicrafts are great as souvenirs for those visiting Northeast India.